Most People Have Long Forgotten About This Vacant Ghost Town In Rural Idaho

 Or, just take a walking tour of this eerie ghost town in Idaho at your own pace.
 Guides will be there to answer your questions!

-While Bayhorse is as isolated as it sounds due to its canyon setting, it's an easy day's drive from Salmon and set in one of the most overlooked regions in Idaho.
-That means no crowds, and plenty of opportunities to take your time exploring Bayhorse and the other nearby townsites.
+While Bayhorse is pretty isolated due to its canyon setting, it's an easy day's drive from Salmon and set in one of the most overlooked regions in Idaho.
+That means no crowds, and plenty of opportunities to take your time exploring Bayhorse and the other nearby townsites!

 Subscribe to our newsletter